raine/ramda-cli/README.md

 CSV or TSV output type can be used when pipeline evaluates to an array of objects, an array of arrays or when stdin consists of a stream of bare objects.
 First object's keys will determine the headers.

+##### `--output-type table`

+Print ~any shape of data as a table.
+If used with a list of objects, uses the first object's keys as headers.
+See an example below.

 ## examples